 In its current form, the GMAT consists of four discrete sections designed to measure specific skills.
 Test takers are given 30 minutes to complete an Analytical Writing Assessment section, which is designed to measure a person’s ability to analyze an argument and present that analysis in writing.
 The GMAT also includes a 31-question Quantitative section, which tests math skills, and a 36-question Verbal section, which tests reading comprehension and critical reasoning abilities, as well knowledge of vocabulary and grammar.
 The Quantitative and Verbal sections are allotted 62 minutes and 65 minutes respectively.
 The Integrated Reasoning section is the most recent addition to the exam.
 It was introduced in 2012 and consists of 12 questions designed to measure the test taker’s ability to evaluate information presented in multiple formats, including graphics, text, and numbers.
 The GMAT allots 30 minutes for the Integrated Reasoning section, and the entire exam takes three hours and seven minutes to complete.

 The GMAT is scored in several ways.
-Test takers receive a total score between 200 and 800 based on results form the Verbal and Quantitative sections, which are separately graded on 60-point scale.
+Test takers receive a total score between 200 and 800 based on results form the Verbal and Quantitative sections, which are separately allotted scores between six and 51 points.
 The GMAT cumulative score of between 200 and 800 points is a scaled value with one-third of test takers scoring between 400 and 600 points.
 The Integrated Reasoning section score is calculated separately and assigned a value from one to eight.
 The Analytical Writing section is scored in half-point intervals from zero to six.
 The median GMAT score based on data reported by GMAC is slightly above 550, based on scores of roughly 40 points in the Quantitative section and just under 30 points in the Verbal Section.
 Average scores on the Analytical Writing and Integrated Reasoning sections are roughly 4.5 points and 4 points respectively.

 Traditionally, the GMAT has been utilized to assess the academic readiness of applicants to graduate programs offered by schools of business and management.
 This includes master’s programs in business administration, management, accounting, finance, marketing, and other business specializations.
 The GMAT remains in wide use by master’s programs offered by business schools, including many online master’s in business and management programs.
 However, GMAT scores are just one metric used by programs in the admissions process.
 Some of the other factors that admissions boards may weigh in addition to or in lieu of the GMAT include: